-Willard Wigan — who suffered from dyslexia as a child, and can barely read or write today — creates some of the most elaborate pieces of art.
+Major Miniaturist Makes Art That Comes With Its Own Microscope Willard Wigan -- who suffered from dyslexia as a child, and can barely read or write today -- creates some of the most elaborate pieces of art.
 WSJ's Gautam Naik reports these micro-sculptures are small enough to fit inside the eye of a needle.